spencerkingman/spenking-music/_posts/1000-07-01-no-emergences.markdown

 I pretend you're still living here
 and your lovely eyes do appear
-I pretend that you've been with me
+I pretend that you're here with me
 it exhausts all my energy